MIMUW-RL/Unified-Long-Horizon-Time-Series-Benchmark/README.md

 ### CLI arguments:
 - `configuration_name` - positional - name of the configuration, defined in src/configurations/configurations_ode.py
+    - `fullconfig_N` - regular training for trajectories of length `N` without Curriculum Learning
+    - `clconfig_N` - training for trajectories of length `N` with Curriculum Learning
 - `checkpoint_name` - positional - name of the checkpoint
 - `noload|load_last|load_best` - start from a fresh checkpoint | start from the last checkpoint | start from the best checkpoint (validation MSE)
 - `--problem_spec_name` - name of the problem spec (preprocessed dataset), defined in src/problem_specs/instances.py